CRITICAL CARE HOME PAGE

 Day to day work on the units

-A daily handover from night shift resident +/- middle grade to daytime staff (resident, middle grade, ACCP and Consultant) occurs between 8.30 – 9.00hrs.
+A daily handover from night shift resident and middle grade to daytime staff, resident, middle grade, ACCP and Consultant, occurs between 8.30 – 9.00hrs.

 The ward round will then proceed to review each patient and make a plan for the day.
 Patients who are immunosuppressed should be seen first and those with contagious infections should be reviewed at the end of the round.
 A list of tasks for each patient will be generated.
 We encourage the use of the ward round jobs folder (available on each unit) rather than keeping your own list - this ensures that everyone is aware of all tasks and work is not duplicated or omitted.
 Tasks should be prioritised to ensure smooth running of the unit.